Improving Qubit Routing by Using Entanglement Mediated Remote Gates: Introduction

-An approach that uses teleportation for qubit routing, and can achieve a depth advantage over swap based routing \cite{alon1993routing} was proposed by Devulapalli et al. \cite{devulapalli2022}.
-However, the number of gates it uses scales with the length of the path along which the long-range teleportation is performed, and therefore would not yield an advantage in gate count over swap based routing.
+An approach that uses teleportation for qubit routing, and can achieve a depth advantage over swap based routing~\cite{alon1993routing} was proposed by Devulapalli et al.~\cite{devulapalli2022}.
+However, the number of gates that it uses scales with the length of the path along which the long-range teleportation is performed, and this would therefore not yield an advantage in gate count over swap based routing.
 In addition, the protocol requires that there be an ancilla qubit available for every data qubit of the circuit, resulting in an $O(n)$ ancilla qubit overhead, where $n$ is the number of qubits in the circuit.
-Another approach was proposed by Hillmich et al. \cite{hillmich2021}, in which any pairs of qubits available on the device that are not needed as data qubits are used to form an EPR pair, which is then used with teleportation for qubit routing.
-While this results in an advantageous ancilla qubit overhead, the distribution of these resource states throughout the device is not optimized, and this likely would not outperform the best routing methods currently available.
-In both of these works, qubits that form an EPR pair must at one point have been neighbours in the device so they could be entangled using quantum gates.
+Another approach was proposed by Hillmich et al.~\cite{hillmich2021}, in which any pairs of qubits available on the device that are not needed as data qubits are used to form an EPR pair, which is then used with teleportation for qubit routing.
+While this results in an advantageous ancilla qubit overhead, the distribution of these resource states throughout the device is not optimized, and it is unlikely that this would outperform the best methods currently available for qubit routing.
+In both of these works, qubits that form an EPR pair must at one point have been neighbours in the device so that they could become entangled by quantum gates.

+Technology that can distribute resource states, such as EPR pairs, across a network of quantum processors, has been developed and demonstrated in recent years~\cite{stephenson, monroe} (see also Sec.~\ref{sec:gen} below).
+These EPR pair generation schemes, while practically challenging, continue to be improved nevertheless, as they are widely considered to be a necessary component in the scaling of quantum computers.
+Given that developing this technology is a significant challenge, it is important that all of it's potential advantages be well understood.
+The goal of this work is to demonstrate the possible benefits and trade-offs of using EPR states as a means to improve qubit routing.
+We envision distributing EPR pairs throughout distant sites within a single quantum processor, and investigate the potential advantages of using EPR mediated remote gates~\cite{remote_cx} for qubit routing.

+While it is evident that this could help improve the connectivity of the qubits in the device, using this increased connectivity incurs many additional costs.
+It is \emph{not} always obvious that the increased connectivity will consistently result in a net benefit for qubit routing.
+Notably, these EPR pairs occupy physical qubits in the device that could have otherwise been used to execute the circuit, and can reduce the effective connectivity between qubits in the neighborhood of an EPR site.
+Furthermore, using an EPR pair to perform a remote gate requires inserting additional gates into the circuit, and a net reduction in the gate counts and depths of the final compiled circuits from their use is not a priori obvious.
+In this work, we demonstrate that they can in fact offer a substantial improvement to these costs.